If you're looking for the world's best ski mountain, you just may have found it in Baldy.

 Roundhouse Express Gondola

 Opened for Sun Valley's 74th ski season in 2009-10.
-The Roundhouse Express Gondola travels from River Run Plaza to the Roundhouse Restaurant area.
-From there, skiers and snowboarders can jump on the Christmas detachable quad for access to the top of Baldy.
+The Roundhouse Express Gondola travels from River Run Plaza to The Roundhouse area.
+From there, skiers and snowboarders can jump on the Christmas detachable quad for access to the top of Bald Mountain.

 From riding the world’s first chairlift in 1936 to riding 76 new rails, and a new 22 ft. super pipe, Dollar Mountain is quickly evolving into “Park Central,” the best pipe and park offering in the Northwest.

 Also awaiting skiers/riders this winter will be a lengthened Family Cross Course, a competitive cross course and three parks, progression, medium and large.